When Sinatra Calls You “Doll” You Never Forget It

 It happened during the mid-1970s, when Lake Tahoe was a mecca for superstar entertainment.
 In those days, the elaborate showrooms of Harrah’s, Harvey’s and Del Webb’s Sahara Hotel played host to the greatest names in show business.
 Their marquees offered a changing menu of stars: Elvis Presley, Andy Williams, Frank Sinatra, Tom Jones, Bill Cosby, Joey Bishop, Sammy Davis Jr., Danny Thomas, Liza Minnelli, Liberace, Jimmy Durante, Alan King and the Smothers Brothers.
 And I was lucky enough to have met them all.
 My family owned a vacation home at the lake.

 I spent a lot of vacation time at the clubs, even working as a bingo runner at Harrah’s.
-At the time, Sinatra and John Denver were appearing together at Harrah’s hotel and casino.
+At the time, Sinatra and John Denver were appearing together at Harrah’s hotel.
 Denver was rarely around the clubs, preferring the fresh mountain air.
-Sinatra loved the night life and made himself very visible at the casino cafes, bars, lounges and gaming tables.
+Sinatra loved the night life and made himself very visible at the cafes, bars, lounges and gaming tables.
 When an attractive cocktail waitress brought Sinatra’s drink to the gaming table he’d give her a tall stack of chips along with his customary words of approval, “Ring-a-ding-ding!”
 Perhaps they were politically incorrect by today’s standards, but nonetheless, women loved Sinatra’s hip remarks.

 Sinatra’s friendly demeanor was a sharp contrast to the hot-tempered leader of the Rat Pack that we’d all read so much about.
 Perhaps Sinatra’s new personality was due to the propriety and respectability of the company he was keeping that week: Spiro Agnew, Mr. and Mrs. Gregory Peck, Mary Livingston (Mrs. Jack Benny) and Mr. and Mrs. Milton Berle.
 Whatever the reason, Sinatra was on his best behavior.

 There were a number of quiet little bars around Harrah’s.
 Sinatra took a liking to the Hidden Tree Lounge, which was also my favorite.
 For Sinatra, the dark, deeply set-in booths offered the privacy needed to visit with his famous pals.
-For me and my fellow casino workers, it was a convenient place to stop after our work shifts had ended.
+For me and my fellow workers, it was a convenient place to stop after our work shifts had ended.
 Sinatra’s buddies, comedian Pat Henry-his opening act-and Jilly Rizzo, always said hello to me as they passed my table, stopping sometimes to tell me a funny story or joke before taking their seats at Sinatra’s booth.

 After work, I often joined Henry and Rizzo at their table.
 Frank Sinatra was a man of average height and average looks, but in person he somehow seemed larger than life.
 Maybe it was those magnetic blue eyes or that self-assured manner of his, or maybe it was just the Sinatra mystique.